Using illustration

 Empty states

 We use empty states when users encounter product areas that don’t have any data yet.
-Empty-state illustrations should represent what would be there and encourage users to take relevant action.
+Empty-state illustrations should represent what would be there, be specific to the area they are representing, and encourage users to take relevant action.

 System errors